go-gorp/gorp/README.md

 ## Note on Building ##

-As of this writing (Jan 26 2012) Go 1 is in the process of being stabilized. gorp is currently tracking the tip of the golang hg tree to stay up to date with the latest sql package changes.
-Consequently you may have issues building gorp unless you're also tracking tip (or at a minimum, the latest weekly).

-Please bear with us during this transition period.
-Once Go 1 lands gorp should build against it and I'll begin playing ball with the "go install" branch detection stuff.
+The database/sql package that gorp relies on is under active development.
+Please use the latest Go weekly when building gorp.
+Specifically, the 2012-01-20 weekly contains the change to rename exp/sql to database/sql, and the 2012-01-27 weekly contains the additional Null* types that the gorp tests rely on.

+Once Go 1 lands (real soon now), building gorp should become a reliable, boring afair, as it should be.

 ## Features ##